 Quarterly Themes

 Another technique that MMP uses within their integrated literature based curriculum is quarterly themes.
 These include My Family, My Community, My Universe, and Myself.
 Each theme has a bible verse attached to it which the children memorize using actions.
 Themes also serve as a tool to integrating subjects in connection with the larger theme, and progressions of the development of the concept of self.
 Starting with a self centered exploration, moving toward development of a concept of family, then the larger community, which includes deeper concepts of Filipino culture, and other cultures.

 One teacher shares how this especially was a strength for her parents.
-They would ask about the current theme, and appreciated how it connected curriculum together.
+They would ask about the current theme, and appreciated how it connected the entire curriculum together.

 Areas of Growth